michaeluno/web-page-dumper/README.md

 1. Create a [Heroku account](https://id.heroku.com/).
 2. Click <a href="https://heroku.com/deploy?template=https://github.com/michaeluno/web-page-dumper" target="_blank"><img src="https://www.herokucdn.com/deploy/button.svg" title="Deploy"></a>
-3. In the following page, enter your desired app name and press the `Deploy App` button which will starts the process.
+3. In the following page, enter your desired app name and press the `Deploy App` button which will start deploying.
+4. After finishing the deployment, click on `Manage App`.
+5. In the following page, click on `Open App`.

 ## License
 MIT